 ScotRail passengers have seen among the lowest annual increase among train operators, with rises in peak fares of 1.9 per cent and off-peak tickets by 0.9 per cent from Monday.

 In addition, monthly and annual season ticket holders have been given one free week’s travel because of disruption last autumn.

 However, cross-Border operators have brought in larger increases, with the highest at Virgin Trains East Coast (Vtec), of 4.9 per cent on average.

-Some of its fares, including an off-peak single between Edinburgh and London, have gone up by 7 per cent.
+Some of its fares, including an off-peak single between Edinburgh and London, has gone up by 7 per cent.

 Tickets on Virgin Trains’ west coast services, such as Glasgow-London, have increased by an average of 2.4 per cent.